 This \$200 scholarship is funded by the Atlantic District Ruritan Club.
-The recipient must be a resident of Accomack County and be admitted into a degree or certificate program.
-If an entering high school student, a "B" minimum cumulative grade point average is required.
+The recipient must be a resident of minimum cumulative grade point average is required.
 If a returning student, she/he must maintain a 2.25 cumulative grade point average.
 After minimum academic requirements have been met, preference will be given to the applicant demonstrating the greatest financial need.